 This exercise works to strengthen the scapula rotators and the downward rotators of the scapula.
 This exercise targets the rhomboids and lower fibres of trapezius muscles.

-The arm is lifted as high as position, ensuring the shoulders are not shrugged upwards, before slowly returning to the starting position.
+- The arm is lifted as high as the position, ensuring the shoulders are not shrugged upwards, before slowly returning to the starting position

 Scapula Pull Down

 This exercise strengthens the scapular depressors using a resistance band.
 This exercise targets the rhomboids and lower